 - London: Quinn Emanuel has become a go-to firm for the range of contentious competition law services, acting on both sides of competition law disputes, as well as providing advice and representation in respect of investigations involving the European Commission and national competition authorities.

-- Asia-Pacific: Quinn Emanuel's competition practice draws on the experienced and well-connected lawyers in the firm's offices in Hong Kong, Tokyo, and Australia.
+- Asia-Pacific: Our competition practice draws on the experienced and well-connected lawyers in Quinn Emanuel’s offices in Hong Kong, Tokyo, and Australia.

 - We obtained on behalf of MannKind Corporation unanimous affirmance from the California Court of Appeal of trial court rulings dismissing at the pleading stage plaintiff’s breach of contract and fraud claims related to pharmaceutical licensing and distribution.